PVoLan/wooden-architecture/architecture.md

 Summary: 95% of android UseCases fit into the click -> processing -> result pattern, and they perfectly fit into synchronous calls from the point of performance.
 You still can adjust the rules for the remaining 5% - but you have to make it quick only after you made it right.

 ### Utilities

+Utility is a relatively independent code module, implementing entire piece of functionality.
+Typically this functionality may contain some piece of what developers call "business rules", but not too much - one utility is possible to use in multiple business situations.

+Utilities may depend only on Entities and Tools.
+They never depend on other objects (including other utilities).

 <h4>Network</h4>